Android Phone Microsoldering

 Replace a broken or damaged USB port on a Samsung Galaxy S7 daughter board with this part and fix charging and USB connectivity issues.

-Replace a microphone on a Samsung Galaxy S III motherboard.
+Replace a broken or damaged micro USB port on your Samsung Galaxy S III smartphone motherboard with this part.
 This part requires microsoldering.

 Galaxy S6 Charge Port